 The Takatoku box illustration (110K JPEG) appears to have been pinched from the Bullmark box.

 Of course there have been plenty of toy versions of Ultraman Leo himself.
-This is the relatively recent X-Plus 9-inch action figure.
+This is a relatively recent X-Plus 9-inch action figure; the show still has a cult following.
 Photo courtesy Nostalgia King.

 Thanks to Federico Cavedo for spotting the Jeep in this series. -- Derek Redmond

 Visit CJ3B.info on Facebook.

 CJ3B Home | Contents | History | Photos | Toys | Links |Bulletin Board